oracle-livelabs/apex/ai-world-hol-apex/3-create-app/create-app.md

 1. In your APEX Workspace, click App Builder and Click Create.
 Here we can Select Create App From a File .
     ![Create A NewApp](./images/create_a_new_app.png  "Create a new APEX application")

 2. Here we will load in our data.
-Download the [sample](./datasets/movies_sample.csv) data.
-Click the select file option and select the correct file from your file browser.
+Right click the ["fictionalmovies.csv"](./datasets/fictionalmovies.csv) link, Select "Save Link As"/"Download Linked File" to download it to your local folder.
+Click the choose file option and select the fictionalmovies.csv file from your local file browser.
     ![Drag Drop](./images/drag_drop.png  "Drag and drop CSV file to load sample data into APEX")

 3. Give this table a name, Movies, and click Load Data